-4.12.
+The functions of Nomination committee of AB Vilkyškių 4.12.
 Nomination Committee.

-4.12.1.
-Key functions of the nomination committee should be the following:

-- 1) Identify and recommend, for the approval of the collegial body, candidates to fill board vacancies.
-The nomination committee should evaluate the balance of skills, knowledge and experience on the management body, prepare a description of the roles and capabilities required to assume a particular office, and assess the time commitment expected.
-Nomination committee can also consider candidates to members of the collegial body delegated by the shareholders of the company; - Assess on regular basis the structure, size, composition and performance of the supervisory and management bodies, and make recommendations to the collegial body regarding the means of achieving necessary changes; - Assess on regular basis the skills, knowledge and experience of individual directors and report on this to the collegial body; - Properly consider issues related to succession planning; - Review the policy of the management bodies for selection and appointment of senior management. - 4.12.2.
+Ves 4.12.1.
+Key functions of the nomination committee Pieninė, which are set out in this recommendation, basically are carried out by the Nomination and Remuneration Committee of should be the following: the company.
+1) Identify and recommend, for the approval of the collegial body, candidates to fill board vacancies.
+The nomination committee should evaluate the balance of skills, knowledge and experience on the management body, prepare a description of the roles and capabilities required to assume a particular office, and assess the time expected. commitment Nomination committee can also consider candidates to members of the collegial body delegated by the shareholders of the company; Assess on regular basis the structure, size, composition and performance of the supervisory and management bodies, and make recommendations to the collegial body regarding the means of achieving necessary changes; Assess on regular basis the skills, knowledge and experience of individual directors and report on this to the collegial body; Properly consider issues related succession planning; Review the policy of the management bodies for selection and appointment of senior management.
+4.12.2.
 Nomination committee should consider proposals by other parties, including management and shareholders.
 When dealing with issues related to executive directors or members of the board (if a collegial body elected by the general shareholders' meeting is the supervisory board) and senior management, chief executive officer of the company should be consulted by, and entitled to submit proposals to the Nomination committee.
 4.13.
 Remuneration Committee.

-- 4.13.1.
-Key functions of the remuneration committee should be the following: - 1) Make proposals, for the approval of the collegial body, on the remuneration policy for members of management bodies and executive directors.
+Yes The functions of Remuneration committee of AB Vilkyškiu 4.13.1.
+Key functions of the remuneration committee Pieninė, which are set out in this recommendation, basically are should be the following: carried out by the Nomination and Remuneration Committee of 1) Make proposals, for the approval of the collegial the company. body, on the remuneration policy for members of management bodies and executive directors.
 Such policy should address all forms of compensation, including the fixed remuneration, performance-based remuneration schemes, pension arrangements, and termination payments.
-Proposals considering performance-based remuneration schemes should be accompanied with recommendations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the management bodies with the long-term interests of the shareholders and the objectives set by the collegial body; - 2) Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
-In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of the management bodies from the affiliated companies; - 3) Ensure that remuneration of individual executive directors or members of management body is the company.
+Proposals considering performance-based remuneration schemes should be accompanied with recommendations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the management bodies with the longterm interests of the shareholders and the objectives set by the collegial body; 2) Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
+In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of the management bodies from the affiliated companies;